 Do you owe back taxes to the IRS?
 Did you know that the IRS may file a Notice of Federal Tax Lien if you owe $10,000 or more, unless you make arrangements to resolve your outstanding taxes?

 If the IRS has filed a Notice of Federal Tax Lien against you, it’s extremely important to know how to remove the tax lien.
-You should know the difference between a lien release and lien withdrawal, and the procedures to follow if you want to sell or refinance property with an existing tax lien.
+You should know the difference between a lien release and a lien withdrawal, and the procedures to follow if you want to sell or refinance property with an existing tax lien.

 IRS Tax Lien Release

 The IRS will release a tax lien within 30 days after you satisfy the lien or it becomes unenforceable.
 A lien is satisfied when you pay your tax debt in full, including penalties and interest, or fulfill the terms of your offer in compromise.
-Generally, a federal tax lien becomes unenforceable once the 10 year statute of limitations for collecting back taxes has expired.
+Generally, a federal tax lien becomes unenforceable once the 10-year statute of limitations for collecting back taxes has expired.

-Under certain circumstances you may request a partial lien release.
+Under certain circumstances, you may request a partial lien release.
 If more than one person is named on a tax lien and that individual satisfies their obligation, a certificate of release will be issued for that taxpayer.
 For example, partial releases are issued in bankruptcy discharges, innocent spouse determinations, and acceptance of an offer in compromise.
-A partial lien release may also be issued when there are multiple tax liabilities on a Notice of Federal Tax Lien and you request release for a specific liability that has been satisfied.
+A partial lien release may also be issued when there are multiple tax liabilities on a Notice of Federal Tax Lien, and you request release for a specific liability that has been satisfied.

 Withdrawal of IRS Lien

 You will generally be granted the withdrawal if you have satisfied the tax debt as discussed above.
-A Notice of Federal Tax Lien will even be withdrawn before you have satisfied your back taxes if you owe $25,000 or less and have set-up a direct debit installment agreement.
+A Notice of Federal Tax Lien will even be withdrawn before you have satisfied your back taxes if you owe $25,000 or less and have set up a direct debit installment agreement.
 You must have made at least three payments under the agreement and must be in compliance with all tax filing and payment requirements.

 Discharge of Property from IRS Tax Lien